 JNU (Centre for Chinese and Southeast Asian Studies – CC&SEAS)

-Centre for Chinese and Southeast Asian Studies is one of the twelve centre of Language, Literature and Culture Studies (SLL&CS) at JNU.
+The Centre for Chinese and Southeast Asian Studies is one of the twelve centres of Language, Literature, and Culture Studies (SLL&CS) at JNU.

-Admission to the certificate of proficiency (COP) is conducted through an entrance exam with At least Senior School Certificate (10+2) or an examination recognized as equivalent to that with a minimum of 45% marks in aggregate.
+Admission to the certificate of proficiency (COP) is conducted through an entrance exam with at least a Senior School Certificate (10+2) or an examination recognized as equivalent to that and a minimum of 45% marks in aggregate.

 For the diploma of proficiency (DOP), the candidate must have also obtained the certificate of proficiency course in Bahasa Indonesia.